go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/prompts.md

 ### Best Practices
 - Clear System Instructions: Provide clear and specific instructions in system messages to help the model better understand task requirements.
-- Use Templates Appropriately: Leverage templating capabilities to improve code reusability and maintainability, especially in scenarios requiring dynamic Prompt generation.
+- Use Templates Appropriately: Utilize templating functionality to improve code reusability and maintainability, especially in scenarios requiring dynamic Prompt generation.
 - Manage Context Length: Pay attention to controlling the Prompt length to avoid exceeding the model's maximum context limit.
-- Error Handling: Always check for errors during template rendering and Prompt construction to ensure application robustness.
+- Error Handling: Always check for errors during template rendering and Prompt construction processes to ensure application robustness.